-I am an experienced, qualified (MSc) Integrative Psychotherapist working in Kenilworth.
+I am an experienced, qualified (MSc) Integrative Psychotherapist working from an office in Kenilworth.

 I offer confidential professional counselling and psychotherapy using an integrative approach.
 I work mainly long-term but the number of sessions depends greatly on the nature of the concern and your preference.

 My approach to psychotherapy is from an integrative ‘relational-developmental’ stance, which incorporates Psychodynamic, Object Relations, Attachment Theory, Gestalt, Humanistic and Transactional Analysis.

 My primary focus is working with you in a relaxed, relational way.
 I believe that the quality of the therapeutic relationship is key to the effectiveness of any therapy.
 I aim to provide a secure, nurturing relationship offering a safe space and the time and opportunity to explore your thoughts, feelings and concerns.